pieterderycke/archi-scripts/README.md

 ## LoadRelationshipsFromCsv
 Load relationships between Archimate elements from a csv file.
 This script is based on the LoadCsv script of Steven Mileham.
 It requires [PapaParse](https://www.papaparse.com/) to be available.

+## SetVisualAppereance
+Set the visual appereance of Archimate elements correctly.